-Lauren Schoenberger enters her third season as Wellesley’s Head Lacrosse Coach and Assistant Professor of the Practice in 2017-18.
-In her first two seasons as head coach of the Blue she has an overall record of 18-16.
+Lauren Schoenberger enters her fourth season as Wellesley’s Head Lacrosse Coach and Assistant Professor of the Practice in 2019.
+In her first three seasons as head coach of the Blue she has an overall record of 20-30.

 Schoenberger joined Wellesley after spending three seasons at Ithaca College in Ithaca, N.Y., serving as a graduate assistant coach during the 2013 season before joining head coach Shannon McHale’s staff as a full-time assistant in 2014.
 Schoenberger helped guide the Bombers to a record of 35-20 over three seasons, making three consecutive appearances in the Empire 8 Championship Game.
 That success helped the IC coaching staff earn back-to-back Empire 8 Conference Coaching Staff of the Year Awards in 2013 and 2014.